C0deWiser/workflow/README.md

 Transition::define('new', 'review')
     ->condition(function(Article $model) {
        if (strlen($model->body) < 1000) {
-           throw new TransitionRecoverableException('Your article should contain at least 1000 symbols');
+           throw new TransitionRecoverableException('Your article should contain at least 1000 symbols.
+Then you may send it to review.');
        }
    });
 ```